A consistent quantum field theory from dimensional reduction

 \baselineskip16pt

 \begin{sciabstract} We incorporate the concept of dimensional reduction at high energies within the perturbative formulation of quantum field theory.
 In this new framework, space and momentum integrations are modified by a weighting function incorporating an \emph{effective} mass energy associated with the dimensional reduction scale.
 We quantize the theory within canonical formalism.
 We then show that it can be made finite in perturbation theory, free of renormalon ambiguities, and with better analytic behavior for infinitesimal coupling constant compared to standard quantum field theory.
 The new approach reproduces the known results at low energies.
-One \emph{key feature} of this class of models is that the coupling constant always reaches a fixed point in the ultraviolet region.
-Once applied to the standard model, the dimensional reduction would render it ultra-violet complete and automatically compatible with asymptotically safe gravity. \end{sciabstract}
+One \emph{key feature} of this class of models is that the coupling constant always reaches a fixed point in the ultraviolet region, making the models ultra-violet complete. \end{sciabstract}